Indoor-Positioning/indoor-locator/Readme.md

 needs to be handled in a better way - probably on the server side.

 - **Reduce the noise on the measurements properly**.
-We currently do averaging (5 measurements averaged to produce a value) in address to address the noise of the phone sensors.
+We currently do averaging (5 measurements averaged to produce a value - see [MagneticScanPresenter](https://github.com/Indoor-Positioning/indoor-locator/blob/master/app/src/main/java/com/mooo/sestus/indoor_locator/scan/MagneticScanPresenter.java)) in address to address the noise of the phone sensors.
 The sensors produced by the accelerometer is a combination of Gaussian and non-Gaussian noise.

 - **Come up with a model to address variance between different android phones**.
 Measurements